 The all-women ensemble, das Femmes, was formed in 1998.
 The number of members has ranged from seven to twelve, coming from a variety of backgrounds and occupations.
 Several are alumni of Brandon University.
-The group performs without a conductor, and enjoys presenting dynamic and engaging concerts with eclectic programming, ranging from Gregorian chant to contemporary Canadian composers.
+The group performs without a conductor, and enjoys presenting dynamic and eclectic programming, ranging from Gregorian chant to contemporary Canadian composers.
 The ensemble has had the great pleasure of joining Tom Jackson in concert at the Westman Centennial Auditorium, in collaboration with Prairie Blend, a men’s choir from Brandon.

 Women in Harmony – Naomi Russell, conductor

-Brandon Conservatory Chorale - Elizabeth Grant, conduCtor
+Brandon Conservatory Chorale - Marla Fontaine, conduCtor

 This choir was founded by Elizabeth Grant in 1981 as a project for her Master’s in Music degree.
 Since then, it has grown from 14 members to more than 100 choristers, subdivided into various youth choirs, with singers ranging in age from 5-18.
 In 2014, BCC added an adult choir named Bel Canto.
 These choirs continue to thrive, now directed by Marla Fontaine, and Bel Canto by Kara Dixon.
 They have a large variety of performances planned in their year including flashmobs, the national anthem at a BU Bobcat game, and a pre-concert performance for the WSO.

-On Saturday April 28, the Brandon community gathered at the Western Manitoba Centennial Auditorium to honour Dr. Elizabeth Grant for her contribution to the choral arts.
+On Saturday April 28, 2018, the Brandon community gathered at the Western Manitoba Centennial Auditorium to honour Dr. Elizabeth Grant for her contribution to the choral arts.
 Brandon Conservatory Chorale alumni from far and wide arrived to join BCC’s current singers in a rousing concert of favourites, most of them directed by Elizabeth herself.
 Liz, or “Mama G”, as her choristers affectionately call her, founded the chorale in 1981 as a master’s thesis project.
 What begin with 14 singers quickly grew to 100 by 1989.
 Currently, there are 71 choir members.
 The choirs have performed around the world, including England, Italy and France, and twice at NYC’s prestigious Carnegie Hall.
 Many of Grant’s former students have gone on to pursue careers in music as teachers, performers and choral directors.
 Saturday's event brought with it a terrific surprise by way of an announcement by BU's Dean of Music, Greg Gatien.
 A newly purchased Steinway grand piano will be housed in R.D.
 Bell Hall at the School of Music.
 A fund drive entitled "88 Keys" has been launched, and the public is invited to contribute to this piano, which will be named "Liz".

 École Harrison School - Marla Fontaine, music specialist

-École secondaire Neelin High School - Carolyn Gwyer, music specialist
+École Secondaire Neelin High School - Carolyn Gwyer, music specialist

 Vincent Massey High School - Laura Jonasson, music specialist